okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ### Use the code editor

-Use the code editor to modify any HTML, CSS, or JavaScript on the widget.
+Use the code editor to modify any HTML, CSS, or JavaScript on the sign-in page.
 See [Customization examples](#customization-examples) for snippets that you can update and use.

 1. In the Admin Console, go to **Customizations** > **Branding**.
 2. In the **Sign-in page** box, click **Edit**.